Format JSON Online logoMobile Menu

 Excel doesn't natively support JSON files, but there are several ways to import JSON data into Excel for analysis and manipulation.

-1. Use our converter above to convert your JSON to CSV format
+1. Use our converter above to convert your JSON to Excel format

 3. Open Excel and go to File → Open

-4. Select the CSV file and click Open
+4. Select the Excel file and click Open

 5. Excel will automatically parse the data into columns and rows